Mode of Proving a Will When No Attesting Witness can be Found

 Person witnessed the execution & attestation can testify

-In a case where the witness cited to prove the Will under Section 69 of the Indian Evidence Act establishes that he had witnessed the testator and the witnesses signing the Will, it is sufficient proof that the attestation by the attesting witnesses is in their handwriting and that the signature of the testator is in that person’s handwriting.
+In a case where the witness (though he is not an attesting witness) brought in to prove the Will under Section 69 of the Indian Evidence Act establishes that he had witnessed the testator and the witnesses signing the Will, it is sufficient to prove that the attestation by the attesting witnesses is in their handwriting, and that the signature of the testator is in that person’s handwriting.
 It constitutes sufficient compliance with Section 69 of the Indian Evidence Act.

 Identification of signature needed if nobody has seen signing